arangodb/docs/3.10/arangosearch-views.md

   will impact performance due to no segment candidates available for consolidation.

-  > For data modification ArangoSearch Views follow the concept of a
+  > For data modification `arangosearch` Views follow the concept of a
   > "versioned data store".
 Thus old versions of data may be removed once there
   > are no longer any users of the old data.
 The frequency of the cleanup and
   > compaction operations are governed by `consolidationIntervalMsec` and the